-- Mill effluent through effluent ponds and land application. - EFB other by-products recycled to the field - Fibre by-product fuel for furnace. - Oils and hydrocarbons (including containers) to hydrocarbon pit or recycled - Hydrocarbon spills treated with sawdust then burnt in boiler. - Used oil recycled, burnt in boiler. - Pesticides, including containers which are triple rinsed, punctured and to pesticide pit. - Pesticide spills cleaned with spill kits, used kits sent to pesticide pit. - Office waste segregated, recycled where possible with rest to the landfill. - Household waste segregated, recycled where possible with the rest to the landfill. - Human waste Septic system and soak a-ways.
+- Mill effluent through effluent ponds EFB other byproducts - recycled to the field - Fibre by-product fuel for furnace. - Oils and hydrocarbons (including containers) to hydrocarbon pit or recycled - Hydrocarbon spills treated with sawdust then burnt in boiler. - Used oil recycled. - Pesticides, including containers which are stored in the scheduled waste store until disposed of by licensed contractor - Pesticide spills cleaned with spill kits, used kits sent to pesticide pit. - Office waste segregated, recycled where possible with rest to the landfill.

+- Household waste segregated, recycled where possible with the rest to the landfill. - Human waste Septic system and soak a-ways.

 Landfill sites are in place for all areas.
 Although landfills are well controlled as far as litter and odour are concerned they could be improved with regards to efficiency.
 The landfills should be properly formed to get a longer life for them.
 They need to include a levee on each side to deflect rainwater run off out of the landfill thereby reducing the build-up of leachate.
 They could also be deeper and should be dug by the excavator.
+This remains the case for Jibah land fill whereas Sujan is now operating effectively.